31 Oct “No-Knots November”–What Muscle Knots Are and How to Treat Them

 - Hard lumps in muscle tissue

-- Lumps deep inside connective tissue
+- Lumps deep inside the connective tissue

 - Referred Pain (Pain that spreads to surrounding muscles when stimulated)